FRCTeam159/FRCGazebo/README.md

 <h1>Overview</h1>

-The Gazebo Simulator (also called Ignition) provides the ability to test robot behavior in an environment that includes real-world emulation of physical properties like gravity, friction, momentum, inertia, collisions etc. In past years this test-bed was supported by First but was dropped more recently, presumbably because it was only fully provided on Linux platforms which were difficult to come by for most FRC teams.
+The Gazebo Simulator provides the ability to test robot behavior in an environment that includes real-world emulation of physical properties like gravity, friction, momentum, inertia, collisions etc. In past years this test-bed was supported by First but was dropped more recently, presumbably because it was only fully provided on Linux platforms which were difficult to come by for most FRC teams.

 Recently however, a number of factors have combined to open up the possibility of running Gazebo simulations natively on Windows.
 Most notably:
 1) A simple python installation of gazebo-11 for Windows available from conda-forge